Elfshot/go-xdcc/README.md

 downloadInterval: 30 # Time in minutes between searching for new downloads
 crcCheck: always # Options: always, resume | Leave blank ("") or don't include line for never
 bufferSizeMB: 2 # 2MB byte buffers | lower = more cpu usage & time, higher = more ram usage
+skipOrganization: false # When true, will not organize files into folders and will leave them in the download directory with their original names | Negates "season", "noRangeShift", and "fileName" options in tracker configs

 irc:
   server: "irc.rizon.net"